Maggiebj/DRLND_Continuous_Control/report.md

     We have actor network, critic network and their target clones.

-    The architecture is quite simple, multi-layer perceptron.
-Input layer matches the state size then we have 3 hidden fully connected layers ,each layer followed by a batchnormal layer and finaly the output layer.
+    The architecture is multi-layer perceptron.
+Input layer matches the state size then we have 3 hidden fully connected layers ,each layer followed by a batchnorm layer and finaly the output layer.

     Critics:
         state_size(33),,action_size(4) * 256 * 256 * 64 --> output 1 value (The Q value of the action,state pair)